XPixelGroup/BasicSR/docs/DatasetPreparation.md

 Training dataset: [FFHQ](https://github.com/NVlabs/ffhq-dataset).

 1. Download FFHQ dataset.
 Recommend to download the tfrecords files from [NVlabs/ffhq-dataset](https://github.com/NVlabs/ffhq-dataset).
 1. Extract tfrecords to images or LMDBs.
 (TensorFlow is required to read tfrecords).
-For each resolution, we will create separately.
+For each resolution, we will create images folder or LMDB files separately.

     ```bash
     python scripts/extract_images_from_tfrecords.py